-Working with local crofters, we are growing barley in a nearby field, the first time in over 40 years.
-We intend to expand such collaboration across Raasay, while using local peat to dry the barley, enabling us to eventually craft a special release of 100% Isle of Raasay single malt.
+Working with local crofters, we have successfully grown and harvested barley in a nearby field, the first time that barley has been grown on Raasay in over 40 years.
+We intend to expand such collaboration across the island, while using local peat to dry the barley enabling us to craft an annual release of 100% Isle of Raasay single malt.

 Isle of Raasay Distillery will produce Island Single Malt Scotch Whisky.